Ebola shows up solidarity deficit in Africa growth story

 'TALK LOUDER THAN THE WALK'?

-Both the AU and its precursor, the Organization of African Unity (OAU), have faced charges of being ineffective 'talk-shops'.
+Both the AU and its precursor, the Organisation of African Unity (OAU), have faced charges of being ineffective 'talk-shops'.

 A West African diplomat at the AU said the continental body was primarily a security-focused bloc.
 "Conflicts, terrorism and the like have taken all the attention throughout this time and what this also shows is the serious lack of expertise in any other field, such as health," he said in Addis Ababa.